Rajasinha I: Decline of the Kingdom of Sitawaka

 In the Sath korale region, a prince named Pothupala Bandara rebelled against Rajasinha with the support of the Portuguese.
 The rebellion was suppressed and all leaders who had supported the rebellion were beheaded.
 According to the Manadarampura Puwatha, prelates were involved in an attempt to make Konappu Bandara the king of Kandy.
 This conspiracy was exposed leading to the execution of hundreds of Buddhist prelates.
 Mandaram Pura Puwatha reported that in one place, 121 monks were killed by Rajasinha.
 One of the notable victims was the chief prelate of Sitawaka.
 Support of the maha sangha which had been a pillar of strength for Mayadunne and Tikiri Bandara to mobilize public support for the Sitawaka kingdom rapidly eroded.

 Konappu Bandara having returned to Kandy via Mannar, Sri Lanka started a rebellion in Kandy.
 First, he defeated the troops led by the general Aritta Kiwnendu.
 Secondly, Konappu Bandara defeated troops led by King Rajasinha himself.
 Rajawaliya reported that he withdrew saying that there was no king in front of him who fought valiantly from 11 years of age.
 However, this person who wages war in Kandy has many merits and he has now lost his merits.
 On his return from the defeat at Balana, he died in March 1592.
 The reason for his death was a wound caused by a pointed bamboo-segment at Pethangoda while returning to sitawaka.
-Rajawaliya further recorded that the death was a result of the curse (suniyam) imposed on him by the Dodampe Ganithaya though it is now suspected that the cause of his death was tetanus caused by the binding of animal faeces to the open wound.
+Rajawaliya further recorded that the death was a result of the black magic (suniyam) imposed on him by the Dodampe Ganithaya though it is now suspected that the cause of his death was tetanus caused by the binding of animal faeces to the open wound.
 Alakeshwara war reported that he was cremated at Mahanuwara which means the then capital Sitawaka.